2021 NCAA Division I women's basketball tournament: Facilities inequality

 The NCAA implemented two of these recommendations—the expansion to a 68-team format, and use of the "March Madness" branding—for the 2022 tournament.
+The NCAA renewed its contract with ESPN in January 2024 under an eight-year contract, now valued at an average of $115 million per-season, and granting ESPN additional rights to sell sponsorships for its tournament broadcasts.
+The revenue distribution framework long used in the men's tournament was extended to the women's tournament starting in 2025, thus implementing another recommendation in the report.

 Original 2021 NCAA tournament schedule and venues

 The tournament's first two rounds were originally scheduled to be hosted by the top sixteen seeds.
 The following were the sites initially selected to host the later rounds of the 2021 tournament: